Go and dig my grave today!

 In the only painless bed.

-What is there I yet should do,
+What is there I yet should do

-Proud and mighty, fair to view,
+Proud our schemes, and fair to view,

 Like the sand before the wind,